yashhere/tufte.yashagarwal.in/content/posts/2016-10-09-virtualenv.md

 </pre>

 #### Installing virtualenvwrapper
-<code>virtualenvwrapper</code> provides some set of commands which makes working with virtual environments much more easy.
+<code>virtualenvwrapper</code> provides some set of commands which makes working with virtual environments much easier.

 To install it,
 <pre>